Pornography in Japan: The Internet

-Fanfiction, commonly found in websites, is not limited to fictitious characters and often uses real live people as well, though these works would make little sense to those who do not see Japanese TV programs.
+Fan fiction, commonly found in websites, is not limited to fictitious characters and often uses real live people as well, though these works would make little sense to those who do not see Japanese TV programs.
 Dōjinshi writers typically use the Internet to market their products by offering previews of new works, a secret address where buyers can find additional works, and a sample of their games.
 They also recruit new writers and artists online.
 Several exclusively adult oriented search engines exist to let someone find a site they are looking for, without having to search through commercial websites that list all keywords.
 Many works of dōjinshi are featured in websites that collect the art and let people look for free.

 Many websites feature seasonal greeting pictures, often pornographic, from linked sites and friends who frequent their sites.
 A typical Christmas greeting picture on such sites features a Santa-girl in various stages of undressing.
 The twelve zodiac animals of Chinese astrology allow for variations on catgirls.

 Magazines

 Magazines are, along with videos, popular media for pornographic materials.
 Magazines that contain pornographic manga or pictures are controlled, and feature age requirements for purchase.
 Many localities in Japan require pornographic magazines to be sealed when sold outside of adult bookstores, but it is not uncommon to find non-pornographic magazines that feature nudity.
-Many magazines, especially weekly tabloids, include nude images and photo spreads similar to Page Three girls featured in many western tabloids.
+Many magazines, especially weekly tabloids, include nude images and photo spreads similar to Page 3 girls featured in many western tabloids.
 So long as these images do not depict sexual organs or sex acts, they are not considered pornographic and, hence, are freely sold in public.

-Confessional writings by both genders are a popular topic in men's and pornographic magazines.
+Confessional writings by both men and women are a popular topic in men's and pornographic magazines.

 Movie adaptations

-In August 2019, Netflix released Naked Director, an original drama depicting the life of a Japanese adult video producer, Toru Muranishi and one of his first casts, Kaoru Kuroki.
+In August 2019, Netflix released The Naked Director drama depicting the life of a Japanese adult video producer, Toru Muranishi and one of his first casts, Kaoru Kuroki.
 The drama received worldwide recognition, with a second season released in 2021.
-Today, Toru Muranishi is known as the "Emperor of Porn" and "the dirtiest of the industry’s dirty old men" for being one of the pioneers in the industry.
+Today, Toru Muranishi is known as the "Emperor of Porn" and "the dirtiest of the industry's dirty old men" for being one of the pioneers in the industry.